kyragolightly/Geospatial-Fundamentals-in-QGIS/README.md

-# D-Lab GIS Fundamentals with QGIS workshop series
+# D-Lab GIS Fundamentals with QGIS series

 This is the repository for D-Lab's introductory GIS Fundamentals with QGIS workshop series.
 Laptop, Internet connection, and Zoom account required.